 Staff can discover how community members engage with different programs, which interests are emerging, and which communication channels resonate most with them.
 By doing ongoing analysis, they can also highlight any limitations in the existing approach.
 Growing Libraries provides the tools that libraries need to connect with households in their service area.

-By incorporating insights from audience research, assessment strategies, and assessment techniques, libraries can build equitable strategies that promote inclusion.
+By incorporating insights from the data, libraries can build equitable strategies that promote inclusion.

 Data helps libraries plan adaptation for demographic shifts, emerging interests, and new technologies.
-When staff understand how users participate in programs and explore resources, they are better equipped to evolve and support broader goals, such as student success.
+When staff understand how users participate in programs and explore resources, they are better equipped to evolve and support broader goals.

 Here is a step-by-step process for how libraries can use data for outreach.

-2. Identify gaps: Compare your patron list with community data to identify non-library users.
+Identify Non-Cardholder Households: Compare your patrons with community data to identify non-library users.
 These households represent opportunities for outreach work.

 Insights can also guide local collaboration.
 When clusters of non-members live near a neighborhood cafe or market, the library may choose to partner with those local businesses to share light-touch outreach materials.
 In communities where many adults work irregular hours, flexible online introductions to resources can offer a more convenient way to participate.